 The door is pivoted on top and bottom pin.
-Remove the hinge pin retainer, (top hinge only).
 Remove the bottom pin upwards.
-Remove the top pin downwards.
+Remove the top pin upwards.

 Replace in reverse order.

 In some instances it could be necessary to insert a screwdriver, or similar, under the head of the pin to move it out.